rails/rails/guides/source/migrations.md

 end
 ```

-will create a new products table with those two columns (plus the +id+ column)
+will create a new products table with those two columns (plus the `id` column)
 whereas

 ```ruby